DuCheng2018/nvdiffrec/README.md

 Installation may be failed of connectiion time out.
 On the case, you need run command as follows:

-At first, add your libcuda.so path in LD_LIBRARY_PATH:
+At first, add your libcuda.so path in LD_LIBRARY_PATH, using /usr/lib as example.
 ```
 export LD_LIBRARY_PATH=/usr/lib:$LD_LIBRARY_PATH
 ```

 Then: